COMCIFS/comcifs.github.io/audit.formalism_proposal.md

 The powder dictionary calculates structure factors from information that may be held in a different datablock.
-It therefore redefines `_refln.F_complex`.  `_refln.F_meas` is also redefined as the determination of this from the powder observations is clearly different to the way in which it is derived from single-crystal spots, not least because of pervasive overlap.
+It therefore redefines `_refln.F_complex`.  `_refln.F_meas` is also redefined as the determination of this from the powder observations is markedly different to the way in which it is derived from single-crystal spots, not least because of pervasive overlap.